 Have your child read the passage aloud next.
-She should re-read the chunked text three or four times.
-This way she can hear herself read the phrases for meaning multiple times.
+Kids should re-read the chunked text three or four times.
+This way they can hear themselves read the phrases for meaning multiple times.
 Repeated readings like this are key to achieving fluency.

 From there, practice chunking text using other short pieces at your child’s instructional or independent reading level.

 Here’s another example, from Roald Dahl’s The Minpins: